sdufault15/tb-seamless-design/README.md

 ### docs

++ `simulation-results_full.Rmd` contains the simulation results for the random intercept, random slope simulated datasets.
+Also includes code for generating figures for the manuscript.
+  +
 + `sample-study-design.html` describes the set-up for the simulated datasets
 + `simulation-study-results.html` is the larger comprehensive file containing all analysis results from all simulated datasets
 + `simulation-overview.html` [NEEDS UPDATING] should contain an ADEMP map of the project